Tunable helical crystals: Outlook and conclusion

-We also derive an effective Hamiltonian of a defect in the crystal and show that topologically protected qubits can appear in the crystal within the gaps near the Dirac points.
+We also derive an effective Hamiltonian of a defect in the crystal and show that topologically protected qubits can appear in the crystal within the gaps of the massive Dirac cones.
 These qubits can be controlled by purely electrical way.
 At relatively large temperatures, $T\gg v_{\rm F}/L,$ an ensemble of $N \sim T L/v_{\rm F} $ topologically protected qubits appears.
-The possibility of purely electrical high-temperature control of the qubits opens a wide avenue for applications in the area of quantum computing.
+The possibility of purely electrical high-temperature control of these qubits opens a wide avenue for applications in the area of quantum computing.